gcharest/oss-presentations/using/using.md

 TODO:

 Build a Web application that asks for today's date and displays which day it is within the next 5 minutes on your local machine.

+The application should have user authentication, content administration, security builtin.

 ---